United States Navy Riverine Squadron

 The Riverine Squadrons of the United States Navy are elements of the Navy's Navy Expeditionary Combat Command (NECC).
 According to the Navy: “The Navy’s Riverine force focuses on conducting Maritime Security Operations and Theater Security Cooperation in a riverine area of operations or other suitable area.
 The force is capable of combating enemy riverine forces by direct fire, or by coordinating supporting fire.
 It will share battle space with the other Services in an effort to close the seams in Doctrine, Tactics, Techniques, and Procedures, and Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance.”

-Navy Riverines have been involved in naval combat since the Revolutionary War fighting in almost every war America has been involved in.
-Navy Riverine units are assembled during times of need and then are usually disbanded in favor of focusing on blue water ocean/sea operations.
+Background

+Riverine warfare has a long history in the US Navy, dating back to the Revolutionary War, when American sailors in row galleys engaged the formidable warships of the British operating in colonial waterways.
+Modern American riverine warfare came of age during the Vietnam War, as patrol boats and river assault craft combed the Mekong Delta and other vital waterways.
 Navy Riverine units conduct brown water operations on inland waters such as rivers and lakes and can also conduct green water littoral operations along the coasts.
 The development of a robust Navy and Army riverine warfare capability during the Vietnam War produced the forerunner to the modern special warfare combatant-craft crewman.

 A US Navy Riverine Group was created in 2006 to take over riverine warfare from the USMC as the Marines needed every Marine to conduct counter insurgency ground operations during the Iraq War.
 The Riverine Group had a 4-month training pipeline with infantry and machine gun training provided by the USMC.
 Sailors attended 5 weeks of Riverine Combat Skills then 3 months of Riverine Craft Crewman, Riverine Security Team or Riverine Unit Level Leader.
 The Riverine Group had Riverine Craft Crewman who operated the boats and machine guns and Riverine Security Teams.
 Each Riverine Security Team had three riflemen with one patrol leader, one machine gunner and one grenadier.
 Riverines also received 1 week of combat life saver training.
 The Riverine Group also had designated marksman and JTAC trained sailors in the group.
 The JTAC course was 3 months long.
-The Navy Riverine Group was changed to Coastal Riverine Force in 2012 when it was merged with the US Navy’s Naval Coastal Warfare Group.
-The Coastal Riverine Force was renamed to Maritime Expeditionary Security Force when the riverine capability was disbanded in 2020 as the USMC took over riverine warfare again.
-The responsibility of riverine warfare has been tasked to the US Navy, USMC and even the US Army at different times in US military history.
-The US Coast Guard under command of the US Navy has also participated in riverine warfare.

-Riverine warfare has a long history in the US Navy, dating back to the Revolutionary War, when American sailors in row galleys engaged the formidable warships of the British operating in colonial waterways.
-Modern American riverine warfare came of age during the Vietnam War, as patrol boats and river assault craft combed the Mekong Delta and other vital waterways.